Visa Traveler

 How to cancel a US visa appointment?

-You can cancel your visa appointment from your account dashboard in US Travel Docs.
-You can click on the “Cancel Appointment” button on the left menu bar in your account dashboard.
-From there, follow the instructions to cancel your appointment.
+You can cancel your visa appointment from your “Visa Applicant Home” page on the US Visa Scheduling website.
+You can click on the “Cancel Appointment” option in the left menu and follow the instructions to cancel your appointment.

 How to reschedule a US visa appointment?